You’re likely familiar with the idea that shorter videos are better.

 After the 2-minute mark, exponential decay kicks in.
 The longer you go on, the less retention your video will have–and the difference is significant.
 The audience retention rate after 2 minutes dropped significantly.

 This isn’t to say that you should cut a 4-minute video down to 2 minutes.
 Some of your content might require longer videos.
-But the stats suggest that you should strongly consider eliminating the last 30 seconds from a 2-minute, 30-second video to keep your retention rate high.
+But the stats suggest that eliminating the last 30 seconds from a 2-minute, 30-second video will help keep retention rate high.

 What about videos more than 3 minutes long?